ThiagoCordeiro52/ThiagoOliveiraCordeiro/README.md

 </a>&nbsp;&nbsp;
 </p>

 I am a professional dedicated to learning and continuous improvement and passionate about my area of ​​working, programming.

-And I have good experience with SPAs and RESTful APIs.
+I have good experience with SPAs and RESTful APIs.

 - 🔭 I'm currently studying on [UFRN](https://www.ufrn.br/).
 - 🌱 I’m currently learning React.js.
-- 👯 I regularly post content on the page [Code Space](https://www.instagram.com/code.space_/).
+- 📝 I regularly post content on the page [Code Space](https://www.instagram.com/code.space_/).
 - 💬 Ask me about technologies, finance, marketing and business.
 - ⚡ Interested in React.js, Next.js, Express.js, React Native and Design Patterns.
 - 🎮 Fun fact: I like to study ux writing and ui design in my free time.